 As a parent/guardian, you may want to see what your child is working on at school.
-On the Dashboard section from the menu on the left, you can explore this through 3 different avenues:
+From the menu on the left, you can explore this through 3 different avenues:

-The This Year section shows your child’s progress across all subjects.
-Scroll down to see each of your child’s courses, as well as the projects and focus areas for each course.
+The Year section shows your child’s progress across all subjects.
+Scroll down to see each of your child’s courses, as well as the Projects and focus areas for each course.

 The vertical blue line is the pacing line, and it indicates where your child should be today in order to be on track, or on-pace, to complete a given course by the end of the school year.
-Projects and focus areas to the left of the line are either completed or behind schedule, while all projects and focus areas to the right of the line are upcoming in the school year.
+Projects and focus areas to the left of the line are either completed or behind schedule, while all Projects and focus areas to the right of the line are upcoming in the school year.
 Students are free to work on focus areas ahead of time or return to previous focus areas for review at any time.
 You can toggle to past or future school years by clicking on the left or right arrows at the top right of the page.